IIIF/api/source/api/annex/openannotation/index.md

 ### A. Acknowledgements

-The production of this document was generously supported by a grant from the [Andrew W. Mellon Foundation][mellon].
+The production of this document was generously supported by a grant from the [Andrew W. Mellon Foundation][org-mellon].

 Thanks to the members of the [IIIF][iiif-community] for their continuous engagement, innovative ideas and feedback.